The Granite Boulders of St Helena Bay

 The oldest known rocks, approximately 3800 million years old, provide insights into Earth's early geological processes.
 South Africa's geological story traces back to around 3500 million years ago, with the formation of the Kaapvaal Craton, the continent's foundational bedrock.
 Over time, subsequent geological activities, including the amalgamation of smaller continental blocks to form Gondwanaland, shaped South Africa's diverse geological landscape.

 Around 550 million years ago, during the collision between South America and South Africa, the Cape Granite Suite intruded the Malmesbury sediments, forming the Vredenburg Granite underlying St. Helena Bay.
 This intrusion occurred amidst continental drift, resulting in the melting of South American rocks beneath the South African continent.
-The molten rocks produced the granites that intruded the Malmesbury sediments, leaving behind xenoliths along the coast of St. Helena Bay as evidence of the assimilation process.
+The molten rocks produced the granite that intruded the Malmesbury sediments, leaving behind xenoliths along the coast of St. Helena Bay as evidence of the assimilation process.

 St. Helena Bay exhibits various stages of assimilation of the Malmesbury rocks, offering geological proof of the granites' molten origins.
 The region displays approximately five types of granite intrusions, identifiable through conspicuous intrusive contacts along the coast.